konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.0/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

 persistentvolumeclaim/simplenifi-25-storagehwn24   Bound    pvc-7da86076-728e-11ea-846d-42010a8400f2   10Gi       RWO            standard       11m
 ```

-And if you go on the NiFi UI, in the cluster administration page :
+And if you go on the NiFi UI, in the cluster administration page:

 ![Scale up, cluster list](/img/3_tasks/1_nifi_cluster/2_cluster_scaling/scaleup_cluster_list.png)

-5. You now have data on the new node :
+5. You now have data on the new node:

 ![Scale up, cluster distribution](/img/3_tasks/1_nifi_cluster/2_cluster_scaling/scaleup_distribution.png)

-## Scaledown : Gracefully remove node
+## Scaledown: Gracefully remove node

 For this task, we will simply remove a node and look at that the decommissions steps.

-1. Remove the node from the list of `NifiCluster.Spec.Nodes` field :
+1. Remove the node from the list of `NifiCluster.Spec.Nodes` field:

 ```yaml
 apiVersion: nifi.konpyutaika.com/v1